 Career opportunities for nursing school graduates in Oklahoma

 On the earnings front, nursing is one of the best-paying health care occupations, not only in Oklahoma, but in the United States.
-For example, registered nurses earned more than $57,000 in average salaries in the state in 2013, according to the U.S. Bureau of Labor Statistics (BLS).
+For example, registered nurses earned $59,040 in average salaries in the state in 2015, according to the U.S. Bureau of Labor Statistics (BLS).
 For prospective students still considering which nursing program to select, the salaries below should be a good starting point to gauge a return on educational investment: